Pompeiu derivative

 In mathematical analysis, a Pompeiu derivative is a real-valued function of one real variable that is the derivative of an everywhere differentiable function and that vanishes in a dense set.
-In particular, a Pompeiu derivative is discontinuous at any point where it is not 0.
+In particular, a Pompeiu derivative is discontinuous at every point where it is not 0.
 Whether non-identically zero such functions may exist was a problem that arose in the context of early-1900s research on functional differentiability and integrability.
 The question was affirmatively answered by Dimitrie Pompeiu by constructing an explicit example; these functions are therefore named after him.